dr-seshadhri/Retrospective-Evaluation-of-Soccer-Players-REvSoc-/README.md

 A multidimensional player rating system for outfield players and goalkeepers across the **Big 5 European leagues**, built entirely in R using publicly available FBRef data.
 Ratings are produced for four consecutive seasons: **2021–22, 2022–23, 2023–24, and 2024–25**.

-**This project is currently halted due to Opta stopping their supply of data to Football Reference and the lack of maintenance of worldfootballR**
+**This project is currently halted due to Opta stopping their supply of data to Football Reference and the archiving of worldfootballR**

 ---